-27 Sale of Business functions to Palred Technology Services Private Limited
+25 a)Sale of Business functions to Palred Technology Services Private Limited

-Effective 1 January 2018, the Company has sold the business functions of Order fulfilment, Customer Service and IT Helpdesk to Palred Technology Services Private Limited, a fellow subsidiary of the Company, in payment of full purchase consideration of $\gtrless30,000,000$ .
-Consequently, the Company has applied the book value accounting in accordance with the provisions of Ind AS, recognising the difference between the book value of the net identifiable assets transferred and the consideration received as an equity transaction with the Palred Technologies Limited.
+Effective 1 January 2018, the Company has sold the business functions of Order fulfilment, Customer Service and IT Helpdesk to Palred Technology Services Private Limited, a fellow subsidiary of the Company, in payment of full purchase consideration of ₹30,000,000.
+Consequently, the Company has applied the book value accounting in accordance with the provisions of Ind AS, recognising the difference between the book value of the net identifiable assets transferred and the contribution received as an equity transaction with the Palred Technologies Limited.

-Amounts
+1 January 2018

 Consideration received (A) 30,000,000

-Less : Identifiable assets transferred
+Less: Identifiable assets/liabilities transferred

 Property, plant and equipment 4,451,078

 Intangible assets 60,324

 Inventories 1,823,314

 Loans 928,000

 Prepaid expenses 306,888

-Total identifiable assets transferred (B) 7,569,604
+Total identifiable assets/(habilities) transferred (B) 7,569,604

 Contribution received from Palred Technologies Limited (A-B) 22,430,396